zambujo/r4data/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of this project is to try to map the institutes involved in the Swiss Programme for Research on Global Issues for Development ([r4d](http://www.r4d.ch/)) on the world map.
+The goal of this project is to show the projects running under the Swiss Programme for Research on Global Issues for Development ([r4d](http://www.r4d.ch/)) on the world map.

-### Data dictionary 🚧
+### Data dictionary

 #### `projects.csv`